Menindee, New South Wales: European exploration

-The first Europeans into the region was an exploring party led by Major Thomas Mitchell in 1835.
+The first Europeans into the region were an exploring party led by Major Thomas Mitchell in 1835.
 The expedition had travelled down the Bogan and Darling rivers, intending to follow the course of the Darling to its junction with the Murray.
 Mitchell and his men encountered bouts of hostility from aboriginal groups as they progressed.
 In the area of the Menindee Lakes the expedition was subject to increasing confrontation from the native inhabitants and Mitchell decided it would be too dangerous to proceed and decided to turn back.
 Mitchell named the ephemeral lakes in the area 'Laidley's Chain of Ponds' after James Laidley, the Deputy Commissary-General of New South Wales.
 The Barkindji people called the lakes 'wontanella' meaning "many waters".

 An expedition led by Charles Sturt arrived at Laidley’s Ponds in October 1844, the initial stage of a series of explorations in Central Australia searching for the north-south watershed of the continent and an inland sea.
 The party established a base camp at Lake Cawndilla (south-west of present-day Menindee) and over two months made several scouting expeditions into and beyond the Barrier Range.
 In December 1844 Sturt’s party moved further north to the Grey Range, after which they undertook a number of exploratory trips into the dry interior, before returning to Adelaide in January 1846.